KfW Privacy Notice

 Particularly for reasons of data protection compliance, the relevant social media cannot be accessed directly.
 Corresponding notes are therefore displayed.
 In addition, you may first have to click on integrated buttons, thus giving your express consent to communication with the social media platform.
 Only after that will the browser connect you by establishing a direct connection with the social media platform’s servers.

 Please keep in mind that we are not aware of nor do we influence how and what data find their way to the social media platform.

 By activating the button, you will provide the social media platform with the information that you have opened one of the web pages of the platform on the Internet.
 If you are already registered with the social media platform, it will be able to link your visit with your account on the social media platform.
 However, even if you have not yet registered with the social media platform, it is not possible to preclude the possibility that it will collect and/or store your IP address after you click on the platform.

-3.5 Cookies for website analysis
+3.5 Cookies and other technologies for website analysis

 You can use the function of the KfW chatbot on this website.
 Your IP address is collected during use and retained for three days for technical reasons.
 We have a legitimate interest in the collection and storage of the IP address (Article 6(1)(f) GDPR).
 This is necessary for the need-based design of our KfW chatbot and for guaranteeing a problem-free service.
 The technical operation of the KfW chatbot is carried out by a carefully selected service provider.
 No personal data are transmitted to any country outside the European Union or the European Economic Area.